Warning signs for an under 15 days old breastfed baby

 Babies lose weight until about the third day of life and start gaining it from around the fifth day.

-In the first 6 weeks they gain about 20-30 grams per day.
-If this is not happening and the baby continues to lose weight, it is necessary to intervene and various things need to be assessed by a health professional/lactation consultant: the baby’s latch, the frequency of feeds, the breastfeeding positioning and technique and other various circumstances that may have lead to a drop in milk production.
+In the first 6 weeks, they gain about 20-30 grams per day.
+If this is not happening and the baby continues to lose weight, it is necessary to intervene.
+Various things need to be assessed by a health professional/lactation consultant: the baby’s latch, the frequency of feeds, the breastfeeding positioning and technique, and other various circumstances that may have led to a drop in milk supply.

 If the baby does not have a soiled nappy/poo every day and only breastfeeds, this indicates that she is not eating enough and should increase her milk intake.
 Please don’t wait and get professional help quickly, as the more time passes, the weight loss often increases.